Volvariella bombycina

-Volvariella bombycina, commonly known as the silky sheath, silky rosegill, silver-silk straw mushroom, or tree mushroom, is a species of edible mushroom in the family Pluteaceae.
-It is an uncommon but widespread species, having been reported from Asia, Australia, the Caribbean, Europe, and North America.
+Volvariella bombycina, commonly known as the silky volvariella, silky sheath, silky rosegill, silver-silk straw mushroom, or tree mushroom, is a species of fungus in the family Pluteaceae.

 The fruit body (mushroom) begins developing in a thin, egg-like sac.
 This ruptures and the stem expands quickly, leaving the sac at the base of the stem as a volva.
 The cap, which can attain a diameter of up to 20 cm, is white to slightly yellowish and covered with silky hairs.
 On the underside of the cap are closely spaced gills, free from attachment to the stem, and initially white before turning pink as the spores mature.

+It is an uncommon but widespread species, having been reported from Eurasia, Australia, North America, and the Caribbean.
 The mushroom grows singly or in clusters, often appearing in old knotholes and wounds in elms and maples.
-V. bombycina contains compounds with antibacterial properties.
+It is edible and contains compounds with antibacterial properties.

 Taxonomy

 The species was first described in 1774 by German naturalist Jacob Christian Schäffer as Agaricus bombycinus.
 Throughout its taxonomical history, it has been shuffled to several genera, including Pluteus (by Elias Fries in 1836), Volvaria (Paul Kummer, 1871), and Volvariopsis (William Alphonso Murrill, 1911).
 Rolf Singer placed it in its current genus, Volvariella, in 1951.
 Other names that have been applied to the species include Jean-Baptiste Lamarck's Amanita calyptrata and August Johann Georg Karl Batsch's Agaricus denudatus (both published in 1783), but these are illegitimate names as Schäffer's earlier 1774 name has priority.

 In 1949, Murrill described the variety flaviceps from collections made growing on magnolia wood in Gainesville, Florida.
 Although he originally described it as a new species, Volvaria flaviceps, Robert Shaffer considered it a variety of V. bombycina.
-Variety microspora was first described in 1953, was later (1961) named by R.W.G.
-Dennis; variety palmicola was originally described as a distinct species Volvaria palmicola by Belgian mycologist Maurice Beely in 1928, and later as a variety of V. bombycina by the same author in 1937.
+Variety microspora was first described in 1953, was later (1961) named by Richard William George Dennis; variety palmicola was originally described as a distinct species Volvaria palmicola by Belgian mycologist Maurice Beely in 1928, and later as a variety of V. bombycina by the same author in 1937.

 The root for the generic name Volvariella (as well as Volvaria and Volvariopsis, genera in which the species had been formerly placed) derives from the Latin volva, meaning "wrapper" or "a covering".
 The specific epithet bombycina derives from the Latin root bombyc, or "silky".
 Common names for the mushroom include the "silky sheath", the "silky rosegill", the "silver-silk straw mushroom", or the "tree mushroom".